STIXProject/python-stix/docs/index.rst

 API Coverage
 ============
-Want to find out which STIX construcs the *python-stix* APIs currently cover?
+Want to find out which STIX constructs the *python-stix* APIs currently cover?
 Check here for a current overview!

 .. toctree::
    :maxdepth: 1